jafingerhut/dolly/README.md

     $ lein dolly ns
     $ lein dolly ns '{ <option key/value pairs> }'

+By default the namespace dependencies are shown in text format.
+For example, here is the text output for `tools.reader` version 0.8.7:

+    Dependencies:
+      1 clojure.tools.nrepl.helpers
+      2   clojure.tools.nrepl.middleware.load-file
+      3     clojure.tools.nrepl.middleware
+      4       clojure.tools.nrepl
+      5         clojure.tools.nrepl.misc
+      6         clojure.tools.nrepl.transport
+      7           clojure.tools.nrepl.bencode
+                  clojure.tools.nrepl.misc
+              clojure.tools.nrepl.misc
+              clojure.tools.nrepl.transport  [6]
+      8     clojure.tools.nrepl.middleware.interruptible-eval
+              clojure.tools.nrepl.middleware  [3]
+      9       clojure.tools.nrepl.middleware.pr-values
+                clojure.tools.nrepl.middleware  [3]
+                clojure.tools.nrepl.transport  [6]
+              clojure.tools.nrepl.misc
+              clojure.tools.nrepl.transport  [6]
+     10 clojure.tools.nrepl.cmdline
+          clojure.tools.nrepl  [4]
+     11   clojure.tools.nrepl.ack
+            clojure.tools.nrepl  [4]
+            clojure.tools.nrepl.transport  [6]
+     12   clojure.tools.nrepl.server
+            clojure.tools.nrepl  [4]
+            clojure.tools.nrepl.ack  [11]
+            clojure.tools.nrepl.middleware  [3]
+            clojure.tools.nrepl.middleware.interruptible-eval  [8]
+            clojure.tools.nrepl.middleware.load-file  [2]
+            clojure.tools.nrepl.middleware.pr-values  [9]
+     13     clojure.tools.nrepl.middleware.session
+              clojure.tools.nrepl.middleware  [3]
+              clojure.tools.nrepl.middleware.interruptible-eval  [8]
+              clojure.tools.nrepl.misc
+              clojure.tools.nrepl.transport  [6]
+            clojure.tools.nrepl.misc
+            clojure.tools.nrepl.transport  [6]
+          clojure.tools.nrepl.transport  [6]

+The lines beginning with numbers represent the first time a particular namespace appears in the output.
+No leading number means the namespace appears somewhere earlier in the output.

+Indented lines indicate dependencies, with indent level showing nested dependencies.
+For example, `clojure.tools.nrepl` (leading number 4) requires or uses namespaces `clojure.tools.nrepl.misc` and `clojure.tools.nrepl.transport` directly.
+`clojure.tools.nrepl.transport` in turn requires or uses namespace `clojure.tools.nrepl.bencode` and `clojure.tools.nrepl.misc` directly.

+If there is a number in square brackets at the end of a line, it means that the namespace had one or more children shown earlier, and the number is the leading number on the line where it was first shown.
+The 'descendents' of a namespace are shown only once, the first time the namespace is shown.
+For example, everywhere above where `clojure.tools.nrepl.middleware` is shown, except the first time, it is followed by 3 in brackets.

+If there is no leading number and no following number in brackets, it means the namespace was shown earlier, but it had no children shown.
+For example, `clojure.tools.nrepl.misc` appears multiple times in the output above, but never has a number after it, because it has no children shown.

 You may also use the long form 'namespaces' instead of 'ns'.
 The default behavior is: